wayne-kirk-schmidt/sumologic-swaggertools/readme.md

 Sumo Logic Swagger Tools
 ========================

-The Swagger tools are helper functions to mine specific information from the Sumo Logic API file.
+These tools enable people to explore the Sumo Logic API yaml file, using Unix tools in a "grep friendly manner".

 Business Case
 =============